closerdao/tdf-game-guide/07_land-stewardship/README.md

-# 🌳 WORLD BUILDING
+# 🌳 Land Stewardship

-**SHAPE THE LANDSCAPE!** In the Regeneration Game, the physical world is your canvas for ecological restoration and regenerative design.
+**Ecological Care** At TDF, we practice ecological restoration and regenerative design to heal the land and create abundance.

-> *"We aren't just playing on the land—we're playing with the land as our most important ally."*
+> *"We work with the land as our most important ally."*

-## 🌱 REGENERATIVE PRINCIPLES
+## 🌱 Regenerative Principles

 Our approach to land stewardship follows core regenerative principles: